Parisam Pottachu: Plot

 A girl becomes insane after her lover drowns.
 Ramu, the son-in-law of the village VIP, has a soft spot for her.
 When he tries to find who is responsible for her pregnancy, she is shocked.
-Since Ramu's wife is barren, the insane girl becomes a surrogate mother, but later drowns in the sea.
+Since Ramu's wife is barren, the insane girl becomes a surrogate mother but later drowns in the sea.

 Production

-C. Santhanapandiyan, son of minister Aranganayagam made his debut as cinematographer with this film.
+C. Santhanapandiyan, son of minister C. Aranganayagam made his debut as cinematographer with this film.

 Soundtrack

 The music was composed by Manoj–Gyan.